-Keywords

-poverty porn, humanitarian ads, eye tracking, affect intensity, ad skepticism, White saviourism
+Keywords: poverty porn, humanitarian ads, eye tracking, affect intensity, ad scepticism, white saviourism.

 The commodification of humanitarianism, or humanitarian business (Weiss, 2013), rests on using poverty porn, or the "begging bowl" and "infantilising" stereotype of beneficiaries (Cooke, 2015).
-By degrading the projective agency of beneficiaries (Martin de Holan, 2019), this outdated, and yet contemporary, colonial trope of the helpless "other" continues to serve as an important vehicle in sustaining humanitarian business (Weiss, 2013).
+By degrading the projective agency of beneficiaries (Martin de Holan, 2019), this outdated, and yet contemporary colonial trope of the helpless "other", continues to serve as an important vehicle in sustaining humanitarian business (Weiss, 2013).
 The pernicious effects of poverty porn are exemplified by the Indian National Commission for the Protection of Child Rights recently asking foreign NGOs to refrain from depicting vulnerable children consistently in negative appeals for fundraising purposes, as such imagery constitutes a "violation of children's rights" (Pradhan, 2022).

 Despite its widespread condemnation, and a growing debate on the ethics of humanitarian representation, poverty porn remains prolific in the Western-centric world of humanitarian business.
-Its persistence is linked to its geo-political function as a proselytizer of neo-liberalism's moral and relief economy (Götz et al., 2020).
-More specifically, it reifies the paternalism embedded in "White saviourism," that is, the impression that White people have the necessary knowledge, skills, and ingenuity to rescue non-White communities (Larsen & Jensen, 2020).
-The idea that White donors are interested in saving the Black or Brown "other," within a comfort zone of reactive donor behavior, thus limiting engagement for more pro-active change (Grimms, 2022), is central in the conceptualization of poverty porn (Chouliaraki, 2010).
-Although much has been written on poverty porn, there is little empirical work on its operationalization.
-With the exception of Baker (2015), empirical testing of race-related giving behavior in a foreign aid context remains scant, and yet without this knowledge, our understanding on how to counter poverty porn remains limited.
+Its persistence is linked to its geo-political function as a proselytizer of neo-liberalism's moral and relief economy (Götz, Brewis & Werther, 2020).
+More specifically, it reifies the paternalism embedded in "white saviourism", i.e., the impression that white people have the necessary knowledge, skills, and ingenuity to rescue non-white communities (Larsen & Jensen, 2020).
+The idea that white donors are interested in saving the black or brown "other", within a comfort zone of reactive donor behaviour, thus limiting engagement for more pro-active change (Grimms, 2022), is central in the conceptualisation of poverty porn (Chouliaraki, 2010).
+Although much has been written on poverty porn there is little empirical work on its operationalization.
+With the exception of Baker (2015), empirical testing of race-related giving behaviour in a foreign aid context remains scant, and yet without this knowledge, our understanding on how to counter poverty porn remains limited.

 While Baker (2015) found evidence for paternalism as a key driver for White Americans supporting foreign aid to Africa, numerous gaps in our knowledge of how poverty porn works in practice remain.
-Specifically, our knowledge on how race-related humanitarian imagery works remains limited.
+Specifically, our knowledge on how race related humanitarian imagery works remains limited.
 The objectives of our study are designed to address two important knowledge gaps.
-Limiting donor engagement and White saviourism are widely recognized characteristics of poverty porn imagery (e.g., Bandyopadhyay, 2019; Chouliaraki, 2010; Kennedy, 2009; Roth, 2015) but suffer from a lack of empirical validation.
-Our study therefore seeks to understand how poverty porn limits donor engagement and aims to determine the nature of White saviourism perpetuated by poverty porn.
+Limiting donor engagement and white saviourism are widely recognised characteristics of poverty porn imagery (e.g. Kennedy, 2009; Chouliaraki, 2010; Bandyopadhyay, 2019; Roth, 2015) but suffer from a lack of empirical validation.
+Our study therefore seeks to understand how poverty porn limits donor engagement and aims to determine the nature of white saviourism perpetuated by poverty porn.
 In addressing these gaps, we add to our knowledge on how poverty porn imagery works in practice.

-To address if poverty porn limits donor engagement, we assessed the differential effects of protest, or pro-active change-based vs informational, or descriptive narrative-based humanitarian appeals.
+To address if poverty porn limits donor engagement, we assessed the differential effects of protest, or pro-active change-based vs informational, or descriptive narrative based humanitarian appeals.
 While both types of frames are commonly employed in fundraising appeals, the comparative effects of both have not been validated, and yet understanding this difference may shed light on how poverty porn limits donor engagement.
-Since protest appeals typically call for amplifying levels of engagement and support toward the cause (Snow & Benford, 1988; Ward & Ostrom, 2006), they are relatively more antithetical to the simplification of poverty communicated by humanitarian business (Chouliaraki, 2010; Weiss, 2013).
-By ascertaining if predominantly White audiences disengage with protest framed poverty porn imagery, we also add to the literature on defensive responses toward calls to action on poverty (Grimms, 2022).
+Since protest appeals typically call for amplifying levels of engagement and support towards the cause (Snow & Benford, 1988; Ward & Ostrom, 2006), they are relatively more antithetical to the simplification of poverty communicated by humanitarian business (Weiss, 2013; Chouliaraki, 2010).
+By ascertaining if predominantly white audiences disengage with protest framed poverty porn imagery, we also add to the literature on defensive responses towards calls to action on poverty (Grimms, 2022).